josorio398/Datos-Experimentales-Articulos/README.rst

     !sudo apt-get update
     !sudo apt install texlive-fonts-recommended texlive-fonts-extra cm-super dvipng -y

-Installation and import of SolubilityModels
+Installation and Import of SolubilityModels
 ===========================================

 Solubility models may be installed using pip...